Workers at a Burgerville in Southeast Portland have overwhelmingly approved the formation of a federally-recognized union

 Kristin Meira, executive director of the Pacific Northwest Waterways Association, says the maintenan

 The cold storage and cone-to-pellet processor is new in Idaho hop country

 The outbreak has infected 53 people in 16 states.

 Slaughter lambs were 10.00-20.00 lower, instances 20.00-40.00 lower.
 Slaughter ewes were weak to 5.00 lower, instances 10.00-20.00 lower.

-Bids for US 1 Soft White Wheat delivered to Portland in unit trains or barges during November for ordinary protein trended steady to 5.50 cents per bushel lower compared to week ago prices for the same delivery period from 5.1950-5.35.
+Bids for US 1 Soft White Wheat delivered to Portland in unit trains or barges during April for ordinary protein trended one to two cents per bushel lower compared to week ago prices for the same delivery period from 5.80-5.90.